rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 - *superficially*\* `Fn(T) -> U`, `FnMut(T) -> U`, `FnOnce(T) -> U`, `Future<Output = T>`, `Iterator<Item = T>`, `std::ops::Coroutine` and similar (closures),
 - `Pin<P>`, `NonNull<T>`, `Box<T>`, `Rc<T>`, `Arc<T>`, `Weak<T>`, `Option<T>`, `Result<T, E>`\*\*.

-Implementation-invariant generics never capture implementation environments on their own.
-Instead, their effective implementation environments follow that of their host, acting as if they were captured in the same scope.
+Implementation-invariant generics never capture *implementation environments* on their own.
+Instead, their effective *implementation environments* follow that of their host, acting as if they were captured in the same scope.

 The type identity of implementation-invariant generics seen on their own does not depend on the implementation environment.

-\* superficially: The underlying instance may well use a captured implementation, but this isn't surfaced in signatures.
+\* superficially: The underlying instance may well use a captured implementation internally, but this isn't surfaced in signatures.
 For example, a closure defined where `usize: PartialOrd in reverse + Ord in reverse` is just `FnOnce(usize)` but will use `usize: PartialOrd in reverse + Ord in reverse` privately when called.

 \*\* but see [which-structs-should-be-implementation-invariant].